 You’re only able to backup Facebook and Instagram albums, saving photos and videos. pCloud doesn’t look for tagged media, either.

 While limited in social media backup features, pCloud provides plenty of space for your images.
-You can sign up for a free 10GB account, a 500GB account for $5 a month or a 2TB account for $8 a month.
+You can sign up for a How to Backup Social Media in 2021: Duplicating Your Second Life, a 500GB account for $5 a month or a 2TB account for $8 a month.
 We rank pCloud among the best free cloud storage services and believe its 2TB subscription to be one of the best deals in cloud storage.

 Cloudsfer Social Media Backup